Ninja Assault: Release

-Ninja Assault is advertised in in-game email message in Namco's Xenosaga Episode I: Der Wille zur Macht.
-After finishing the PS2 release of the game, one would unlock a code that could be entered in the contest at Namco's website.
+Ninja Assault is advertised in in-game email message in Monolith Soft and Namco's Xenosaga Episode I. After finishing the PS2 release of the game, one would unlock a code that could be entered in the contest at Namco's website to win a copy of the game.

 Reception

 In Japan, Game Machine listed Ninja Assault on their December 15, 2000 issue as being the fourth most-successful dedicated arcade game of the month.

 The PS2 version received "mixed" reviews according to the review aggregation website Metacritic.
 In its preview, IGN compared it with The House of the Dead 2.
 The same website later gave the Japanese version a mixed review over two months before it was released Stateside, along with Electronic Gaming Monthly, GamePro, Official U.S. PlayStation Magazine, and PSM.
 In Japan, Famitsu gave it a score of 28 out of 40.